Back to blog

 Business-critical appA failed migration affects revenue or operations.Use staged rollout, monitoring, and rollback criteria.

 If the app's product experience also needs a major redesign, compare migration with a broader mobile app development or rebuild path.
 Migration is strongest when the existing web code and product flows still have value.
+A full rebuild is usually better when the current UX, backend contracts, performance model, or offline behavior no longer supports the business.

 1. Build A Plugin And Native Capability Inventory